paulscherrerinstitute/sf_datafiles/README.md

 `/sf/{instrument}/data/{pgroup}/raw/...`

-In this folder user-defined subfolders are created, and files are named by a run number and distinguished by a data type (camera images, beam-synchronous data, detector images, [epics](https://epics-controls.org/) PV data):
+In this folder, user-defined subfolders are created, and files are named by a run number and distinguished by a data type (camera images, beam-synchronous data, detector images, [epics](https://epics-controls.org/) PV data):

 `.../{user_defined}/run_{number}.{data_type}.h5`